AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

 <!--

-* Authenticated IDs using hashed email addresses:
+* Authenticated (deterministic) IDs using hashed email addresses:

-  *
+  * Ramp: uses multiple user signals (such as hashed email addresses and phone number) -- With RT CDP, I think we just take HEMs.

   *